-- Add in the eggs, peanut butter, and vanilla.
+- Add in the eggs, peanut butter, and vanilla extract.
 Whisk the mixture together until smooth and homogenous.

-- Whisk in the flour, baking powder, and baking soda until no clumps of dry ingredients remain in the mixture.
+- Whisk in the flour, baking powder, and baking soda until no clumps of dry ingredients remain in the cookie dough.

-- Place balls of cookie dough the size of two tablespoons on a cookie sheet and use a spoon to make a small indent in the top of each cookie.
+- Place balls of peanut butter cookie dough the size of two tablespoons on parchment paper on a baking sheet and use a spoon to make a small indent in the top of each cookie.

-- Place a small spoonful of jam in each indent and bake the cookies for 11 minutes.
+- Place a small spoonful of jam in each indent and bake cookies for 11 minutes.

-- Allow the cookies to cool before removing them from the pan, serve, and enjoy!
+- Allow the cookies to cool completely before removing them from the baking sheet, serve, and enjoy!

 How to Serve Peanut Butter Cookies with Jelly

-You can store these cookies in an airtight container on the counter or in the fridge for up to 4 days.
+Fridge: You can store these cookies covered in an airtight container at room temperature or in the fridge.
+They should stay good for up to 4 days.